 Now that you have installed ClamAV, you can proceed to update the virus database.

-You will now need to update your ClamAV database before beginning using the virus scanner (clamscan).
+With ClamAV installed, update your ClamAV database before using the virus scanner (clamscan).
 To update the definitions, you will need your system to be connected to the Internet using the (freshclam) terminal command.

 Firstly, you need to stop the (clamav-freshclam) service before you can update.
 To do this, type in the following command: